wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 # Description of Mechanism
-After successfully assigning a self-generated IPv6 address on one of its interfaces, an end-host implementing this specification SHOULD multicast an ADDR-REG-NOTIFICATION message in order to inform the DHCPv6 server that this address is in use.
+After successfully assigning a self-generated IPv6 address on one of its interfaces, an end-host implementing this specification SHOULD multicast an ADDR-REG-INFORM message in order to inform the DHCPv6 server that this address is in use.

 ~~~~~~~~~~
 +----+   +----------------+                  +---------------+